Health insurance liens and subrogation explained

 What a Lien Actually Is

-A lien is a legal claim on money.
-It's a formal statement that someone has a right to a portion of a settlement because they paid for something connected to your injury.
+A lien is a formal statement that someone has a right to a portion of a settlement because they paid for something connected to your injury.
 Think of it this way: your health insurance company paid your medical bills while you were being treated.
 Those bills totaled, say, $50,000.
 They paid them because you have insurance coverage with them.
 But the injury itself was caused by someone else's negligence — the person who actually should have been responsible for those costs.

 In a fair world, the person who caused the injury would pay for all the damages, including the medical bills that your insurance company fronted.
 In the real world, your insurance company is not going to wait around hoping to be reimbursed.
 Instead, they register a lien — a legal claim that says, "When this person gets paid for their injury, we have a right to recover what we paid."